India reports 12,781 fresh Covid cases, active tally crosses 75k mark

 New Delhi, Jun 20: India on Monday logged 12,781 fresh COVID-19 cases taking the county's total tally to 43,309,473 while the number of active cases increased to 76,700, according to Union health ministry data.

+The daily positivity rate was recorded at 4.32 per cent and the weekly positivity rate at 2.62 per cent, the ministry said.

-The active cases comprise 0.18 percent of the total infections.
-The national COVID-19 recovery rate was recorded at 98.61 percent, the health ministry said.
+The active cases comprise 0.18 per cent of the total infections.
+The national COVID-19 recovery rate was recorded at 98.61 per cent, it said.

+An increase of 4,226 cases has been recorded in the active COVID-19 caseload in a span of 24 hours.

+The number of people who have recuperated from the disease surged to 4,27,07,900, while the case fatality rate stood at 1.21 per cent, the ministry said.

 India's COVID-19 tally had crossed the 20-lakh mark on August 7, 2020, 30 lakh on August 23, 40 lakh on September 5 and 50 lakh on September 16.
 It went past 60 lakh on September 28, 70 lakh on October 11, crossed 80 lakh on October 29, 90 lakh on November 20 and surpassed the 1-crore mark on December 19.